nivekcode/svg-to-ts/README.md

 ## Which approach should I use

 This depends on your use case.
-If you have a simple application, it's probably enought to go with the single file and the constants.
+If you have a simple application, it's probably enought to go with the single file or even a object.
 If you build a framework that is used by multiple teams, then you should probably go with the fully tree shakable scenario (generating multiple files).

 ## Is it possilbe to create a standalone library?